igrigorik/em-websocket/README.md

 A WebSocket connection can be closed cleanly, regardless of protocol, by calling `ws.close(code = nil, body = nil)`.

-Acceptable close codes are defined in the WebSocket rfc (<http://tools.ietf.org/html/rfc6455#section-7.4>).
-In short code 1000 is a generic normal close, range 3xxx are designed for libraries, framesworks, and applications, and can be registered, while range 4xxx is a free for all.
-You should probably be using the 4xxx range :)

 Early protocols just close the TCP connection, draft 3 introduced a close handshake, and draft 6 added close codes and reasons to the close handshake.
 Call `ws.supports_close_codes?` to check whether close codes are supported (i.e. the protocol version is 6 or above).

 The `onclose` callback is passed a hash which may contain following keys (depending on the protocol version):